INSPIRE, ASPIRE, ACHIEVE

 2017-18's whole school themes were:

 Spring Term — What would we do without books?

 Autumn Term — Into the Forest,

 Spring Term — Journeys

 Under normal school circumstances we would offer the following:

 In addition to the planned music lessons in school, specialist teaching in music is offered through Music for Life for those who wish to buy lessons.
-We currently have children learning to play the keyboard, piano, violin and guitar.
-These lessons are currently delivered by a virtual platform during out of school hours.
+We currently have children learning to play the keyboard, piano and guitar.

 Through 'Wider Opportunities', Y3 receive a term of brass tuition during the autumn term and showcase their learning at an end of term concert for their parents/carers.
 All our KS2 classes have benefited from Brass tuition.
 This has been postponed.